koraykoca/Cockpit-GUI-Design/README.md

 * Go to Layers section and click on __*Import Data*__, then select the zip file from the repo.
 Then copy the Url of a layer and paste it into the __*data_url*__ variable in Cockpit_arcgis.cpp source file.

+## Contributions

+* Before a contribution or adding a new feature, a corresponding issue should be created first.
+This issue should clarify what the contribution will be about.

+* All commits should follow this specific pattern: __*Issue\-\d+*__
+  Example: created layout issue-2

+* Merge requests must be approved by at least one developer.

 ## ArcGIS Runtime API for Qt

 * Main Page: